-Workers have started installing new glazing as part of the of the historic canopy at Whitley Bay Metro station.
+Workers have started installing new glazing as part of the restoration of the historic canopy at Whitley Bay Metro station.

 Workers will fit a total of 1,296 panes, together providing two thousand square metres of new glazing.